dsk-sgx/ApexMock/README.md

 # ApexMock
 Mock library for Apex unit test.
+Provides a simple Mock feature that wrapped the StubProvider of Salesforce.

 ## Deployment
 <a href="https://githubsfdeploy.herokuapp.com">